vincivans/Music-recommendation/README.md

 ##Contribution guide
 To contribute to the project first fork the repository.

-Then use command line:
+Then to get the project into your local repository, using command line:

 	$ git clone https://github.com/vincivans/Music-recommendation

-to get the project into your local repository.

-Then use:
+Then to set the new remote using command line:

 	$ git remote add origin https://github.com/vincivans/Music-recommendation

-to set the new remote
+Then to verify the new remote URL, use:

-Then use:

 	$ git remote -v

-to verify the new remote URL.

-Using:
+After all the process, you have succeed on track the project.

+To add files in the local repository and stages them for commit:

 	$ git add filename

-to add files in the local repository and stages them for commit.
+To commit the tracked changes:

-	$ git commit -m "Commit content" to commit the tracked changes.
+	$ git commit -m "Commit content"

+To merge the local files to the original master(to upload your contributions to this project):

 	$ git push origin master
-to merge the local files to the original master